vokenny/scala-cucumber-framework/README.md

 This is a user acceptance test suite using Scala on the BDD Cucumber framework.

+Example UI tests have been written for [The Internet by SauceLabs](https://github.com/saucelabs/the-internet).
+Example API tests have been written for [Poké API by The PokéAPI project](https://github.com/PokeAPI/pokeapi)

 ## Running The Tests

 ### Via sbt command